Skip to main content

 Thumbnail: Scientist examines the result of a plaque assay, which is a test that allows scientists to count how many flu virus particles (virions) are in a mixture.
 To perform the test, scientists must first grow host cells that attach to the bottom of the plate, and then add viruses to each well so that the attached cells may be infected.
 After staining the uninfected cells purple, the scientist can count the clear spots on the plate, each representing a single virus particle.
 (Unsplash License; CDC via Unsplash)

-This page titled How To Do Science 2e (Lexis and Julien) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Louise Lexis & Brianna Juliene via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled How To Do Science 2e (Lexis and Julien) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Louise Lexis & Brianna Juliene via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?